1. Home

 No, it’s not illegal in most situations to smoke while driving in the UK.
 But, if smoking distracts you, leading to unsafe driving, you could be charged with careless or dangerous driving.
 The Highway Code even lists smoking as a potential distraction to avoid while driving.
 So, while it’s not against the law, it could land you in hot water.

-But what does the law say?
+So what does the law say about vaping and driving?
 Currently vaping while driving isn’t specifically illegal.
-However, large clouds of vapour could obscure your vision, which might result in a fine for driving without due care and attention.
-Police have highlighted this as being dangerous, and drivers could face costly penalties and points on their licence.
+However, large clouds of vapour could obscure your vision.
+This might result in a £100 fine and 3 penalty points for driving without due care and attention.
+For more severe cases that go to court, potential fines could reach up to £5,000 and a conviction could also mean points on your licence that affect your car insurance

 Can you be fined for smoking with children in the car?